nora-sandler/diet-meal-planner-capstone-client/README.md

 ## Functionality (to do now)
 The app's functionality includes:
-* (Example) Every User has the ability to create an account
+* Every User has the ability to create an account
+* Every User has the ability to login into the account
+* Every User has the ability to search for diet recipes
+* Every User has the ability to save recipes in the account
+* Every User has the ability to layout recipes on weekly calendar

 ## Technology (done)
 * Front-End: HTML5, CSS3, JavaScript ES6, React